-Lloyds Bank or Bank of Scotland branches with a counter Branch Immediate Deposit Machine Post Office including Banking Hubs Automated Deposit Machines No Limit (Max 10 bags of coins each day) £2,995 in total in any calendar month with your card, up to a maximum of £20,000 in a calendar year.
+Branches with a counter Cash machine that accepts payments in Post Office or Banking Hub No limit (Max 10 bags of coins each day) £2,995 in total in any calendar month with your card, up to a maximum of £20,000 in a calendar year.
 (If your account's joint, you can each pay in up to £2,995 a month, up to a maximum of £20,000 in a calendar year.) £2,995 in total in any calendar month with your debit card, up to a maximum of £20,000 in a calendar year.
 (If your account's joint, you can each pay in up to £2,995 a month, up to a maximum of £20,000 in a calendar year.)
-There are other limits that can vary by Post Office.
-Please ask the Post Office you intend to use. £2,995 in total in any calendar month with your card, up to a maximum of £20,000 in a calendar year.
-(If your account's joint, you can each pay in up to £2,995 a month, up to a maximum of £20,000 in a calendar year.)
+There are other limits that can vary by Post Office or Banking Hub.
+Please ask the Post Office or Banking Hub you intend to use.

-Please remember if you pay in cash using an Automated Deposit Machine and/or a branch Immediate Deposit Machine and/or the Post Office the same overall limit will apply.
+Please remember if you pay in cash using a cash machine that accepts payments in, and/or the Post Office or Banking Hub, the same overall limit will apply.

+You can only pay in cash at a Post Office or Banking Hub if you have a debit card.
 You cannot use one of our counter-free branches to pay in coins.

 To help prevent financial crime, we may apply limits to the amount of cash you can pay into your account.
 These limits can vary, depending how and where you pay in, and could be daily, weekly, monthly or annual.
-If we decide to apply this kind of limit, or change one of the limits explained above, we will try to update the information in this section and on our websites and in branch, although we may not always be able to do this before applying a new or changed limit.
+If we decide to apply this kind of limit, or change one of the limits explained above, we'll try to update the information in this section and on our websites and in branch, although we may not always be able to do this before applying a new or changed limit.